lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 ### Internal representation

-For bitlists, in this client we do the same as with bitvectors.
-We represent them using big endian, for the same reasons.
+For bitlists, in this client we do the same as with bitvectors, and for the same reasons: we represent them using big-endian.
 That is, the first thing we do is reverse the bytes, and then remove the first zeroes of the first byte.
 The code doing that is the following:

 ```elixir
 def new(bitstring) when is_bitstring(bitstring) do